Frenyum-Network/docs/index.md

 description: "Frenyum is an open-source cryptocurrency project."
 permalink: /
 ---
+# Frenyum Network
+{: .fs-9 }

-# Frenyum is [open-source] cryptocurrency network.
+Frenyum is an open-source cryptocurrency project.
+{: .fs-6 .fw-300 }

 ----